fracturica/shardlib/README.md

 - __Box Plots__ &mdash; distribution of the data and calculated errors.
-Box plots are used in three modes &mdash; a single record, multiple records and mixed mode.
+Box plots are used in two modes &mdash; a single record and multiple records.
-  - _single record mode_ &mdash; each box of the plot represents data from a single record.
+  - _single record mode_ &mdash; each box of the plot represents data from a single record;
-  - _multiple records mode_ &mdash; each box represents data collected from multiple records,
+  - _multiple records mode_ &mdash; each box represents data collected from multiple records.
-  - _mixed records mode_ &mdash; the plot contains sections of multiple records box plot and sections of single mode box plots.
-The single record mode sections represent the records used to generate the selected box in multiple records mode sections.

 - __Line Plots__ &mdash; plot of the data points from a single or multiple records.